Moneybox Review – Is it the best investment app?

 Moneybox customer reviews

-The app has received some negative reviews, with 12% rating it as bad and 3% as poor.
-Most gripes appear to be over how long it takes for money to be invested and some individual issues over the timing and value of withdrawals.
+The app has received some negative reviews, with 12% rating it as bad and 4% as poor.
+Most gripes appear to be over how long it takes for money to be invested, low savings interest and some individual issues over the timing and value of withdrawals.

 Pros of Moneybox